-The remuneration policy for Non-Executive and Executive Directors was modified at the annual shareholders' meeting of May 28, 2010.
+The remuneration policy for non-executive and executive directors was modified at the annual shareholders' meeting of May 25, 2012.

-Non-Executive Directors
+Non-executive directors

-The Non-Executive Directors are remunerated on the basis of a pre-defined fixed per diem fee for attendance per board meeting or per board committee meeting.
-The fee level is the per diem fee approved at the last annual general shareholders' meeting concerning this matter, i.e.:
+The non-executive directors are remunerated on the basis of a pre-defined fixed annual retainer fee.
+The fee level is the applicable fixed annual retainer fee approved at the last annual general shareholders' meeting concerning this matter, i.e.: